-FLUSH is an evening-length piece that unfolds in a reduced set-up: 3 performers on a stage, framed by a panoramic backdrop.
-FLUSH is based on a carefully assembled movement vocabulary that takes inspiration from ubiquitous video-editing techniques.
+FLUSH unfolds in a reduced set-up: 3 performers on a stage, framed by a series of 5 wall elements.
+It is based on a carefully assembled movement vocabulary that takes inspiration from ubiquitous video-editing techniques.
 It combines the laborious task of performing live slow motion, rewind, fast edits and endless repetitions with the considered exploration of composition and non-linear narration in order to create a ‘landscape play’ coined in 1935 by Gertrude Stein.
-Stein’s ‘landscape plays’ speak to the sensibilities of our highly mediated lives I draw from this in exposing the impossible task of embodying such complexity and disunity in the body.
 FLUSH relies on a highly technical, articulate and stylized composition drawing on the formal ordering principles of juxtaposition, simultaneity, multiplicity and repetition also to be found in the ‘plays’ from Stein.
 It is a study on radical temporaries and illogical intimacies that proposes various articulations and modes of temporality, even going as far to evoke a lesbian time / aesthetic.

 Concept and direction: Sheena McGrandles

 Performed by: Sheena McGrandles, Annegret Schalke and Ewa Dziarnowska

 Supported by: Hauptstadtkulturfonds Berlin, Siobhan Davies Dance London and Goethe Institute London..